bhavyamistry/bhavyamistry/bhavyamistry.md

 ## 👋 Hello, I'm Bhavya Mistry!👨‍💻
 I'm a graduate student pursuing a Master's in Computer Science at Indiana University Bloomington, currently enrolled at the Luddy School of Informatics, Computing, and Engineering. 🎓

 I am a dedicated problem solver with a deep passion for software development and algorithms.
-I have fueled my journey in computer science by tackling day-to-day challenges through innovative solutions, finding satisfaction along the way.
+I have fueled my journey in computer science by tackling day-to-day challenges through innovative solutions and finding satisfaction along the way.
 Leading projects from inception to success have been a driving force, as seen in my undergraduate final-year project, which garnered high praise from the department. 🚀

 I'm a skilled and tech-agnostic with a knack for problem-solving and a quick learning spirit.
 As a dedicated team player, I bring hands-on experience in 💻 software/application development, 🌐 web scraping, 📊 data analysis, and cutting-edge 🤖 machine learning projects.

 ## **Professional Experience:**

 I have **2** years of diverse work experience in the USA and India, gaining invaluable technical exposure, and actively contributing to live projects.

-**Current:**
-  - 🔍 Graduate Research Assistant - Kelley School Of Business (Indiana University) [Aug 2023 - Current]
+**Current:** 🔍 Graduate Research Assistant - Kelley School Of Business (Indiana University) [Aug 2023 - Current]

-**Internship:**
+**Internships:**

   - Software Engineering Intern - Tech For Good Inc. (Non-Profit), Boston, MA, USA [May 2023 - Aug 2023]
-  - Junior Developer Intern - Mark Web Solutions, Bost, MA [May 2023 - Aug 2023]
+  - Junior Developer Intern - Mark Web Solutions, Mumbai, MH, INDIA [May 2019 - Aug 2019]

-- Freelance: Mevada Engineering Words
+**Freelance:**

+ - Freelance Full Stack Developer: Mevada Engineering Works Pvt Ltd., Mumbai, MH, INDIA [Mar 2021 - Apr - 2022]
+ - Freelance Web Developer: Programmatix Institute, Mumbai, MH, INDIA [May 2022 - Aug - 2022]

 - 👯 We can connect on Chess.com♟ to play some games
-- :cloud: J'apprends le français (I am learning to speak French :blush: )

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=het-parekh" alt="het-parekh" /> </p>